pipe-dream/laravel-create/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 Thank you, we love to hear your ideas.
-You might want to read the [Development Roadmap](#Development-Roadmap) to get an overview of where we are going.
+If you haven't already you might want to read the Development Roadmap in the readme to get an overview of where we are going.